IrisDigitalPathology/Iris-Codec/README.md

 print(f"Slide file '{slide_path}' successfully passed validation")
 ```

-Open the a slide file.
+Open a slide file.
 The following conditional will always return True if the slide has already passed validation but you may skip validation and it will return with a null slide object (but without providing the Result debug info).
 ```python
 slide = Codec.open_slide(slide_path)
 if (not slide):